 The Excel Bin2Dec function converts a Binary (a base-2 number) into a decimal number.

-Where the number argument is the binary number that is to be converted to decimal.
+Where the number argument is the binary number that is to be converted to a decimal.

 Note that the supplied number argument must not be more than 10 characters (40 bits) long.
 The most significant bit of this value denotes the sign of the number and the remaining 39 bits denote the magnitude.
 Negative numbers are represented using two's complement notation.

-The following spreadsheets show examples of the Excel Bin2Dec function.
+The following spreadsheets show five examples of the Excel Bin2Dec function.

 Note that, in the above example spreadsheet, the negative binary number in cell A4 is represented by two's complement notation.

-Further information and examples of the Excel Bin2Dec function can be found on the Microsoft Office website.
+Further details and examples of the Excel Bin2Dec function are provided on the Microsoft Office website.

 If you get an error from the Excel Bin2Dec function this is likely to be the #NUM! error: